MichalLytek/type-graphql/examples/README.md

 All examples has a `examples.gql` file with sample queries/mutations/subscriptions that you can execute.

+> **Note**: Be aware that the examples on master branch are designed to work with latest codebase that might not be released yet.
+So if you are looking for examples that are compatible with the version you use, just browse the files by the git tag, e.g. [`tree/v0.16.0` for `0.16.0` release](https://github.com/19majkel94/type-graphql/tree/v0.16.0/examples).

 ## Basics

 - [Simple usage of fields, basic types and resolvers](./simple-usage)